sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 If the exchange is successful, the 32-byte key generated on both sides will be the same.
 The shared secret key is always 32 bytes for all parameter sets.

-It may be that some libraries combine the validation and the decapsulation step; you should check whether the library you are using does this.
+It may be that some libraries combine the validation and the encapsulation step; implementations should determine whether the library they are using does.
+For static public keys, the Encapsulation Key Check only needs to be performed once.

 ## ML-KEM Parameter Sets

-ML-KEM comes with three parameter sets; ML-KEM-512, ML-KEM-768 and ML-KEM-1024.
-It is assumed that Alice and Bob both know which parameter sets they use (either by negotiation or by having one selection fixed in the protocol).
+FIPS 203 specifies three parameter sets; ML-KEM-512, ML-KEM-768 and
+ML-KEM-1024.
+It is assumed that Alice and Bob both know which parameter set they use (either by negotiation or by having one selection fixed in the protocol).

-{{par-sets}} shows a summary of how those parameter sets differ:
+{{par-sets}} shows the sizes of the cryptographic material of ML-KEM for each parameter set, as well as their relative cryptographic strength:

 |             | pk size  | sk size | ct size  | ss size  | as strong as |
 | :---------- | -------: | ------: | -------: | :------: | :----------: |
 | ML-KEM-512  |      800 |    1632 |      768 |       32 |      AES-128 |
 | ML-KEM-768  |     1184 |    2400 |     1088 |       32 |      AES-192 |
 | ML-KEM-1024 |     1568 |    3168 |     1568 |       32 |      AES-256 |
-{: #par-sets title="pk = public key, sk = private key, ct = ciphertext, ss&nbsp;=&nbsp;shared key, all lengths in bytes"}
+{: #par-sets title="pk = public key, sk = private key, expanded form, ct = ciphertext, ss&nbsp;=&nbsp;shared key, all lengths in bytes"}

-{{par-perf}} shows an example of ML-KEM performance {{EBACS}}:
+{{par-perf}} shows an example of ML-KEM performance of each parameter set on one specific platform:

 |             | key generation | encapsulation | decapsulation |
 | :---------- | -------: | ------: | -------: |
 | ML-KEM-512  |   244000 |  153000 |   202000 |
 | ML-KEM-768  |   142000 |  103000 |   134000 |
 | ML-KEM-1024 |   109000 |   77000 |    99000 |
-{: #par-perf title="Single-core performance in operation per second on AMD Ryzen 7 7700"}
+{: #par-perf title="Single-core performance in operation per second on AMD Ryzen 7 7700 from {{EBACS}}"}

-As can be seen from {{par-sets}} and {{par-sets}}, ML-KEM has significantly larger public keys and ciphertexts than ECDH but very good performance.
+As can be seen from {{par-sets}} and {{par-perf}}, ML-KEM has significantly larger public keys and ciphertexts than ECDH but very good performance.

 # KEM Security Considerations